-Level: 10 Credit: 1.0 Academic Reading 1 is designed for ninth-grade students whose test scores and past classroom performance demonstrate that they would benefit from direct instruction in reading, writing and vocabulary.
-Students will complete diagnostic tests in several skill areas at both the beginning and end of the school year to track their growth.
-The curriculum is comprised of units that address skills of expert readers, including determining main and supporting ideas, developing a variety of vocabulary strategies, and building fluency.
+INTERVENTION ACADEMIC READING 1 Academic Reading 1 is designed for ninth-grade students whose test scores Course # A01100 and past classroom performance demonstrate that they would benefit from Prereq: Dept. Chairperson direct instruction in reading, writing and vocabulary.
+Students will complete recommendation diagnostic tests in several skill areas at both the beginning and end of the Level: 9 school year to track their growth.
+The curriculum is comprised of units that Credit: 1.0 address skills of expert readers, including determining main and supporting ideas, developing a variety of vocabulary strategies, and building fluency.
 Academic Reading students are simultaneously enrolled in this course and English 1.
 Students who demonstrate adequate growth can exit the course at the semester with Department Chair approval.

-Academic Reading 2 is designed for tenth-grade students who were identified during their freshman year as likely to benefit from direct reading and writing instruction and supplemental in-school language arts instruction and support.
-Guided by multiple diagnostic assessments and a review of student data, teachers target specific student needs while utilizing engaging, purposeful, research-based practices.
+Academic Reading 2 Academic Reading 2 is designed for tenth-grade students who were identified Course # A01200 during their freshman year as likely to benefit from direct reading and writing Prereq: Pass both semesters of instruction and supplemental in-school language arts instruction and support.
+English I & Dept. Chair Approval Guided by multiple diagnostic assessments and a review of student data, Level: 10 teachers target specific student needs while utilizing engaging, purposeful, Credit: 1.0 research-based practices.
 Student progress is monitored regularly to ensure that students are receiving the best instruction for their specific needs.
 Academic Reading 2 students are simultaneously enrolled in this course and English 2.